ruby-shoryuken/shoryuken/README.md

 **I'm looking for Shoryuken maintainers, are you interested on helping to maintain Shoryuken?
-Fill up this form https://forms.gle/8kTso8ixa9Sfp6rJ9**
+[Join our Slack](https://join.slack.com/t/shoryuken/shared_invite/zt-19xjq3iqc-KmoJ6eU6~qvZNqcLzIrjww)**

 # Shoryuken